apioo/fusio/README.md

 ## Serverless (in development)

-The serverless feature allows you to move a Fusio app to a cloud provider.
+Serverless is a great paradigma to build scaleable APIs.
+The biggest disadvantage is that your app is locked in at the serverless provider (vendor-lock-in).
+If you want to switch the provider it is difficult to move your app to a different vendor.

+Fusio tries to solve this problem by providing a self hosted platform written in PHP which you can simply host on your own bare-metal server, but it is also possible to move the entire application to a serverless provider i.e. AWS.
+If you develop your API with Fusio you can start hosting your app on a cheap self-hosted server and move to serverless only if you actually need the scaling capabilities.

 For this we need to require a fitting adapter to support a serverless cloud provider.
 I.e. for AWS:

 ```
 composer require fusio/adapter-aws